salsita/inStyle/README.md

 # inStyle

-`inStyle` is a realistic, app-friendly methodology coupled with a unique system of describing elements by intuitively nesting all their relevant style properties, whether they are to be modified by a parent state, class, attribute, media query or else.
+`inStyle` is a realistic, app-friendly methodology coupled with a unique system of describing elements by intuitively nesting all their relevant style properties, even if they are modified by a parent state, class, attribute or media query.

-Where other methodologies struggle to reflect the cold hard reality of CSS authoring _(IMO)_, `inStyle` goes straight to adressing the CSS source needs.
-A privileged ableism for code structure and readability, currently available in SASS (Stylus version coming).

 ## Methodology